NervanaSystems/ngraph/README.md

 Additionally we have integrated nGraph with [PlaidML] to provide deep learning performance acceleration on Intel, nVidia, & AMD GPUs.
-More details on current architecture of nGraph stack can be found in [Architecture and features], and recent changes to the stack are explained in [Release Notes].
+More details on current architecture of the nGraph Compiler stack can be found in [Architecture and features], and recent changes to the stack are explained in [Release Notes].

 ## What is nGraph Compiler?